ddecarle/eeb462-2024/LAB2_Parsimony.md

 As you struggle through this lab, please know that I’ve done everything I can to alleviate your suffering.
 Power through, and you will be rewarded with unbridled knowledge (of phylogenetic analysis using TNT).

+## Windows PowerShell Users

+Follow this link for a [PowerShell version of this tutorial](https://github.com/ddecarle/eeb462-2024/blob/main/LAB2_for_PowerShell.md).

 ## Tutorial

 To begin this tutorial, download and unzip all the [files for Lab Two](https://github.com/ddecarle/eeb462-2021/blob/main/LabTwo.zip).
 Your Lab Two folder should contain the following items: